JUDICIAL ACTIVISM CONSTITUTIONAL CHALLENGES IN THE UNITED STATES

 07 Pages : 59-65

 Mega projects in the State are difficult to be protected under constitutional jurisdiction.
-It is difficult fora judge to make any decision in the light of a prevailing law legislated by a parliament.
+It is difficult for a judge to make any decision in the light of a prevailing law legislated by a parliament.
 The changing image of courts has culminated in the role of the legislature as the subservient organ, which no more remains a supreme body in the State.
 This factor badly affected the democratic development in the State.
 This new trend has originated in court-centric and imperialistic judges who have to play their role beyond the constitutional parameters to redress the core issues of society.

 Judicial Activism, Independence of Judiciary, Colonial Legacies